eosnetworkfoundation/grant-framework/applications/WeFund.md

 - **Contact Email:** info@wefund.app
 - **Website:** www.wefund.app

-> ⚠️ *The combination of your GitHub account submitting the application and the EOS account address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview

-> If this is an application for a follow-up grant (the continuation of an earlier, successful ENF grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

-> Please provide the following:

 - **Name:** WeFund
 - **Brief Description:** Community crowdfunding and incubation launchpad with a focus on real-world projects implementing blockchain in their existing model.